worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 These datastores will be empty for now.

-Important note: Sometimes, when stopping and starting your repl, you may see the following error message:
+**Important note**: Sometimes, when stopping and starting your repl, you may see the following error message:

 ```bash
 ERROR: child process failed, exited with error number 100
 ```

 This means that MongoDB has failed to start.
-If you see this, stop and start your repl again, and MongoDB should start up successfully.
+If you see this, restart your repl, and MongoDB should start up successfully.

 ## Scraping RSS and Atom feeds